-Croatia: HEP Power utility against Green NGOs, TPP Plomin C is economically and environmentally clean30.
-July 2014. / SEE Energy News
+Croatia: HEP Power utility against Green NGOs, TPP Plomin C is economically and environmentally clean, SEE Energy News

 Croatian Electric Power Company (HEP) has rejected claims as unfounded the accusations of Greenpeace representatives that there would be a range of harmful concessionsin agreement with a strategic partner for power plant Plomin C and said that this project “is not a dirty job, but honest, environmentally acceptable and economically justifiable business for HEP, consumers, the local community, the Croatian economy and the budget”.